-What Is a Defense Organizational Chart?
+What is the Defense Organizational Chart?

-As we start creating your Sample Chart, let us give you a head’s up on what you’re about to read and learn.
-This article will teach all about Defense Organizational Charts and how to create them.
+As we start creating your sample chart, let us give you a head’s up on what you’re about to read and learn.
+This article will teach all about defense organizational charts and how to create them.
 There is nothing business-related to this chart.
 It is a chart made explicitly for the military.

-How to Create a Defense Organizational Chart
+How to Make a Defense Organizational Chart?

 The process of making a service organizational chart for defense requires recruitment.
 Performance and skills can determine where the recruits will land as they serve for a cause.
-US Department of Defense statistics shows that the national guards and army have lower experience rates as compared to the navy having a higher experience rate in the fiscal year of 2018.
+US Department of Defense statistics show that the national guards and army have lower experience rates as compared to the navy having a higher experience rate in the fiscal year of 2018.
 To accurately show this in your organizational chart, study the chart-making tips we have compiled below.

 1. The Highest In Command

-2. There Is No One Man Army
+2. There is No One Man Army

 3. Fierce Creativity